TNG/KernelSbom/README.md

       --spdx sbom.spdx.json \
       --used-files sbom.used_files.txt
     ```
-    Starting from `vmlinux` the script builds the **cmd graph**, a directed acyclic graph (DAG) where nodes are filenames and edges represent build dependencies extracted from `.<filename>.cmd` files.
-Based on the cmd graph, the final `sbom.spdx.json`, and `sbom.used_files.txt` files are created and saved in this repository’s root directory.
+    Starting from `vmlinux`, the script builds the **cmd graph**, a directed acyclic graph where nodes are filenames and edges represent build dependencies extracted from `.<filename>.cmd` files.
+Based on the cmd graph, the final `sbom.used_files.txt` and `sbom.spdx.json` files are generated and saved to disk.
+    The `sbom.used_files.txt` file is a flat list of all files from the source tree that were used to build `vmlinux`.
+The `sbom.spdx.json` file contains an [SPDX](https://github.com/spdx) document that describes the complete build process leading to `vmlinux`.

 ## Directory Structure